+911 Asylum Office, Decisions Nos.
+26-1969/24, 10 October 2024 and 26-296/24, 29 October 2024.

-7. 26-1271/19 15 October Iran Subsidiary Conversion from Islam / .
-20-12/1/19 2020 IIaii Protection to Christianity 8.
-26-2474/19 15 October Afghanistan Subsidiary Honour killing arising 0.
-20-24/4/19 2020 Aignainstan Protection from the family dispute Medical condition and 9.
-26-1084/20 7 June 2021 Afghanistan Subsidiary the lack of medical 9.
-20-1004/20 7 June 2021 Aignainstan Protection treatment in country of origin 14 September Human Trafficking - 10. .
-26-3064/19 2019 Pakistan Refugee Status Sexual and Labour 2013 Exploitation 31 March Subsidiary State of general 11.
-26-1437/21 2022 Nig Niger Protection insecurity - Boko 2022 FTOLECTION Haram Subsidiary State of general 12.
-26-277/21 13 July 2022 Afghanistan Protection insecurity caused by Trotection Taliban 13.
-26-1635/21 17 August Afghanistan Refugee Status Ethnic persecution 10.
-20 1000/21 2022 7 tigriamotari 1 torageo otatao · 31 August Subsidiary State of general 14.
-26-730/22 22 2022 Afghanistan Protection insecurity caused by - Taliban 15.
-26-1177/22 1 December Syria 855 Subsidiary State if general 10.
-20 1111/22 2022 - Jila Protection insecurity in Syria
+10. 26-3064/19 14 September 2019 Pakistan Refugee Status Human Trafficking - Sexual and Labour Exploitation 11.
+26-1437/21 31 March 2022 Niger Subsidiary Protection State of general insecurity - Boko Haram 12.
+26-277/21 13 July 2022 Afghanistan Subsidiary Protection State of general insecurity caused by Taliban 13.
+26-1635/21 17 August 2022 Afghanistan Refugee Status Ethnic persecution 14.
+26-730/22 31 August 2022 Afghanistan Subsidiary Protection State of general insecurity caused by Taliban 15.
+26-1177/22 1 December 2022 Syria 912 Subsidiary Protection State if general insecurity in Syria

-The legal framework that aims to protect unaccompanied and separated children in the course of the asylum procedure is largely in line with the international standards, however, it is clear that the authorities do not have the capacities to meet the established level of protection.856
+The legal framework that aims to protect unaccompanied and separated children in the course of the asylum procedure is largely in line with the international standards, however, it is clear that the authorities do not have the capacities to meet the established level of protection.913

 The Asylum Act explicitly prescribes the principle of the best interests of the child.
-Accordingly, when assessing the best interests of the child, the competent authorities must take into account the well-being, social development and background, their views depending on their age and maturity, the principle of family unity and the need to provide assistance, particularly it is if suspected that the child might be a victim of human trafficking, a victim of family violence or other forms of gender-based violence.857
+Accordingly, when assessing the best interests of the child, the competent authorities must take into account the well-being, social development and background, their views depending on their age and maturity, the principle of family unity and the need to provide assistance, particularly it is if suspected that the child might be a victim of human trafficking, a victim of family violence or other forms of gender-based violence.914

 The guardianship for an unaccompanied child is governed by the Family Act that prescribes conditions and rules for the placement of children without parental care under guardianship.
 The appointed guardians are persons with personal characteristics and abilities necessary to perform the duties of a guardian and who have agreed to be guardians.
 In order to establish whether one fulfils the conditions to be a temporary guardian of a child, a procedure defined in the Family Act and the accompanying by-laws must be conducted.
-This decision may only be taken by a guardianship authority and it includes a guardianship plan.858
+This decision may only be taken by a guardianship authority and it includes a guardianship plan.915

 A temporary guardian must be appointed immediately after it has been established that the child is unaccompanied / separated and no later than prior to the lodging of their asylum application.
-The police cannot register an unaccompanied child who has expressed the wish to seek asylum in the absence of a temporary guardian.
+916 The police cannot register an unaccompanied child who has expressed the wish to seek asylum in the absence of a temporary guardian.
+917